-She is running for City Council in ward 16 because of her commitment to community-building, social justice, and to effecting positive change through government.
+She is committed to community-building, social justice, and to effecting positive change through government.

 She has been involved in community and volunteer work locally and internationally since her youth, including in elderly care homes, soup kitchens and open custody homes in Toronto, public housing programs in Israel, and as a volunteer teacher in rural Zimbabwe.
 Dyanoosh served on the Board of Directors of Parkdale Activity Recreation Centre, a community centre for those with mental health, drug addiction, and poverty challenges.
 She currently sits on the Board of Directors of RESULTS Canada, an advocacy organization devoted to creating the political will to end extreme poverty.
 She is accredited by the Law Society of Upper Canada, is a member of the Criminal Lawyers’ Association and the Law Union of Ontario.